I remember the first time I spent $10K in one day. The memory is so vivid, it seems like yesterday even though it’s been nearly 7 years ago.

 I’ll Never Forget This

-Within the first week after that, we were spending $5K per day and breaking even on the same day with a 100% ROI within 30 days.
+Within the first week after that, we were spending $5K per day and breaking even on the same day with a 200% ROAS within 30 days.
 What happened the following week was a day I’ll never forget.

 Within 2 weeks of optimizing our funnel, we spent $10K in a day for the first time.
-The bad part was that our ROI wasn’t 100% in 30 days anymore and we were actually losing money the same day.
+The bad part was that our ROAS wasn’t 200% in 30 days anymore and we were actually losing money the same day.
 We would recoup about $8000 of our adspend the same day after spending $10K.
-Then in the 30 days trailing, we would be at around 70% ROI.
-Even though it wasn’t 100%, we were extremely happy and we were off to the races!
+Then in the 30 days trailing, we would be at around a 180% ROAS.
+Even though it wasn’t 200% ROAS, he was extremely happy because the increased volume actually meant more overall net profit.

 Moral Of The Story